Log in

 The Honeybee

-By Gene and Nancy Cushion
+By Gene and Nancy Cushion, Blackland Prairie Master Naturalist

 There are approximately 4,000 species of bees in North America, of which more than 800 have been identified in Texas.
-There are 38 common species of bees in found in Texas, however the Honeybee we know today are not native to the American continents.
+There are 38 common species of bees in found in Texas, however the Honeybee we know today is not native to the American continents.
 They came from Europe with early settlers to the new world from countries such as Spain, Italy, Britain, Russia and the Baltic states.

 The honeybee is eusocial, creating colonies with a single fertile female "queen", many non-reproductive females "workers", and a small proportion of fertile males "drones".
 Individual colonies can house tens of thousands of bees.
 Colony activities are organized by complex communications between individuals, through both pheromones and vibrations.